Normalized Berkovich spaces and surface singularities: Introduction

-In this paper we define a normalized version $\Txz$ of this punctured tubular neighborhood, by taking the quotient of the latter by the group action of $\I$ which corresponds to rescaling semivaluations.
+In this paper we define a normalized version $\Txz$ of this punctured tubular neighborhood, by taking the quotient of the latter by the group action of $\I$ that corresponds to rescaling semivaluations.
 The space $\Txz$ can be thought of as a \emph{non-archimedean model} of the \emph{link} of $Z$ in $X$.
-It is a locally ringed space in $k$-algebras, endowed with the pushforward of the Grothendieck topology and structure sheaf from the punctured tubular neighborhood, and it can be seen as a wide generalization of Favre and Jonsson's \emph{valuative tree}, an object which has important applications to the dynamics of complex polynomials in two variables.
+It is a locally ringed space in $k$-algebras, endowed with the pushforward of the Grothendieck topology and structure sheaf from the punctured tubular neighborhood, and it can be seen as a wide generalization of Favre and Jonsson's \emph{valuative tree}, an object that has important applications to the dynamics of complex polynomials in two variables.
 Indeed, the valuative tree is homeomorphic to the topological space underlying $T_{\mathbb A^2_\C,\{0\}}$, but the latter has much more structure.
-Moreover, $\Txz$ can also be thought of as a compactification of the normalized valuation space considered in \cite{JonssonMustata12} and \cite{BoucksomdeFernexFavreUrbinati13}, as the latter is homeomorphic to the subset of $\Txz$ consisting of all the points which are actual valuations on the function field of $X$.
+Moreover, $\Txz$ can also be thought of as a compactification of the normalized valuation space considered in \cite{JonssonMustata12} and \cite{BoucksomdeFernexFavreUrbinati13}, as the latter is homeomorphic to the subset of $\Txz$ consisting of all the points that are actual valuations on the function field of $X$.
+Valuation spaces homeomorphic to $T_{\mathbb A^n_\C,\{0\}}$ appear also in \cite{BoucksomFavreJonsson08} ; there the authors develop the basics of pluripotential theory on those spaces, building on previous work of Favre and Jonsson in dimension 2.

 More generally, we associate a \emph{normalized space} $\T$ to any \emph{special formal $k$-scheme} $\X$.
 If $X$ is a $k$-variety and $Z$ is a closed subvariety of $X$, then the formal completion $\widehat{X/Z}$ of $X$ along $Z$ is a special formal $k$-scheme, and we have $T_{\widehat{X/Z}}\cong\Txz$.